Donate to MS Capital City Pride! Help create safe spaces for LGBTQIA+ people in MS!

 Pop-Up Library Events

-The first MSCCP LGBTQ+ Pop-Up Library will be at the Monthly Trivia at Hal & Mal's on November 3!
-You can check out a book that day, and it won't be due back until the next Monthly Trivia on December 1.
-We might pop-up at other places throughout the 2026.
+The next MSCCP LGBTQ+ Pop-Up Library will be at the Monthly Trivia at Hal & Mal's on February 2!
+You can check out a book that day, and it won't be due back until the next event, likely the next Monthly Trivia on in March We might pop-up at other places throughout 2026.

 Create your own MSCCP LGBTQ Library Account